Cook smarter

 Water temperature is one of the simplest ways to control your fermentation timeline.
 Warmer water speeds up yeast activity; cooler water slows it down.

-- Cold water (55-65°F / 13-18°C): Use for cold fermentation or overnight doughs.
-Slows yeast activity, giving you a longer, more controlled ferment with better flavor development.
+55-65°F / 13-18°C — Cold water For cold fermentation and overnight doughs.
+Slows yeast for longer, more controlled flavor development.

 Diastatic malt